QuanEstimation/QuanEstimation/docs/src/guide/guide_Mopt.md

     | "c1"                             | 2.0                        |
     | "c2"                             | 2.0                        |

-    `p_num` is the number of particles, `c0`, `c1` and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor and social learning factor, respectively.
+    `p_num` is the number of particles, `c0`, `c1`, and `c2` are the PSO parameters representing the inertia weight, cognitive learning factor, and social learning factor, respectively.
     `max_episode` accepts both integers and arrays with two elements.
 If it is an integer, for example `max_episode=1000`, it means the program will continuously run 1000 episodes.
     However, if it is an array, for example `max_episode=[1000,100]`, the program will run 1000